mithgil/twisted-moire/README.md

 # Twisted Moire Supperlattice

-Simulating twisted MoS2 biayer with varied twisted angles.
+Simulating twisted MoS2 biayer with varied twisted angles in Linux.

 ## Dependency

-`matplotlibcpp` - to visualize moire superlattice `eigen3` - to do matrix multiplation
+- `matplotlibcpp` - to visualize moire superlattice, please go to the [github repository](https://github.com/lava/matplotlib-cpp)
+- `eigen3` - to do matrix multiplation.
+Do install `libeigen3-dev`

 ## To Use

 Just do